wtsia/Blog-Site/roverblog/content/posts/Python.md

 #### Module anatomy
 - modules have names, and statements can find out the name of their module
--
+    - good for figuring out whether the module is standalone or imported
+- importing a module, code gets executed
 - Methods of using modules
 1. create a file with a `.py` extension containing functions and variables
     - importing modules can use byte-compiled files `.pyc`
 2. white modules in a native lang - can store sequential items in a list ` ['put stuff in this'] `
     - mutability: able to be manipulated
+##### WARNING: Remember that you should avoid using import-star, i.e. from mymodule import *.

+##### Functions:
+- `dir()`: returns the list of names defined by an object, and for modules, lists functions, classes, and variables

+##### Summary:
+Just like functions are reusable parts of programs, modules are reusable programs.
+Packages are another hierarchy to organize modules.
+The standard library that comes with Python is an example of such a set of packages and modules.

 ### Quick and Dirty: Objects and Classes
-- list is an example of using objects and classes
+- `list` is an example of using objects and classes
 - ` i = 5 `
     - an object is created, `i` of class `int`.
 Use `help(int)` for a detailed explanation.
 - class: can have methods